EthanForrestCarr/Codecademy-Data-Analysis/README.md

 This starts the Vite dev server and serves both the React app and the JSON data.
 The site can later be built (`npm run build`) and deployed as a static site.

 This setup keeps deployment simple enough for a free-tier portfolio project while still demonstrating a realistic separation between **analysis code** and **presentation layer**—a pattern that aligns well with how many government and analytics teams work.

+---

+## Data Quality & Limitations

+Working with real federal datasets means accepting some quirks and documenting tradeoffs.
+This section summarizes the two main data-quality considerations in the project.

+### ACS cost-burden tables (B25070 vs B25091)

+- Two ACS tables describe owner housing costs as a share of income:
+	- `B25070` – Selected monthly owner costs as a percentage of household income.
+	- `B25091` – Mortgage status by selected monthly owner costs as a percentage of household income.
+- The dashboard's `owner_cost_burdened_share` metric is derived from `B25091` by summing the 30%+ cost brackets and dividing by the total owner households.
+- In the backend, a quiet cross-check recomputes the same share from `B25070` for each year and geography and logs a warning when the difference between the two tables exceeds 2 percentage points.
+- In practice, the two tables tell a similar qualitative story (which geographies are more vs. less cost-burdened), but the warnings you see in the logs highlight that different ACS universes and table definitions can lead to non-trivial numeric differences.
+For the sake of a clear narrative, the project uses the `B25091`-based metric consistently and treats `B25070` as a validation check rather than a separate published metric.

+### HUD Fair Market Rents (FMR) for 2022–2023

+- HUD publishes annual Fair Market Rent workbooks in Excel format.
+Most years load cleanly with `pandas` + `openpyxl`, but the 2022 and 2023 workbooks used here contain malformed XML metadata.
+- The HUD loader in `backend/src/load_hud.py` attempts to read all configured years and logs a warning when a workbook cannot be parsed.
+For 2022–2023, those years are skipped rather than failing the entire pipeline.
+- As a result, the `hud_fmr_2br` field is populated for years where HUD files are technically usable (roughly 2013–2021) and is `null` for 2022–2023.
+The frontend chart is robust to these gaps and simply shows missing HUD lines for the affected years.
+- From a portfolio and interview perspective, this is an example of designing a pipeline that is **resilient to messy real-world data**: the core ACS-based affordability metrics remain intact even when enrichment data (HUD FMRs) is partially unavailable.